Guest Article Written By Dan Riegler, founder of Apothecary’s Garden

 As we enter another winter here in the Northern hemisphere questions about chest rubs, cough and cold syrups, salves and liniments for sore muscles and joints are increasing.
 Short days and long nights bring some of us a sense of dread with Seasonal Affective Disorder looming in the dark.

-Literally dripping with an abundance of healing plant chemicals, our tree saps, across the globe, have traditionally addressed these discomforts and many more.
+Literally dripping with an abundance of healing plant chemicals, our tree resins, across the globe, have traditionally addressed these discomforts and many more.
 Pine, Spruce, Fir, Frankincense, Myrrh, Elemi, and many more provide us with a wide range of therapeutic properties and applications.

 These vibrant-smelling substances are well established as antibacterial, anti-inflammatory, antitussive, and agents of emotional grounding and spiritual clarity.
 The anti-cancer and anti-arthritic properties of the Frankincense family are getting a lot of attention lately with the isolation and research of Boswellic acids.
 Mastic and other oleoresins are proven treatments for peptic ulcers.
 Myrrh essential oil and tincture are among the best healers for teeth and gums.
-Pine, Spruce and Fir saps share long histories of use around the world as decongestants, muscle relaxants and relievers of musculoskeletal pain.
+Pine, Spruce and Fir resins share long histories of use around the world as decongestants, muscle relaxants and relievers of musculoskeletal pain.

 One of the best-known uses of resins is to help treat and alleviate respiratory distress.
 Most are also used to heal and protect our skin, as they do for the trees that bear them.
 Pine, Spruce and other tree oleoresins ease our breathing, calm our minds and help break up phlegm so we can expectorate it (cough it up).
 The list of therapeutic properties our trees bring us grows daily as more research is performed and ancient traditions are examined.